Advance Care Planning: Tips from the National Institute on Aging

 Artificial nutrition or artificial hydration.
 A feeding tube and/or intravenous (IV) liquids are sometimes used to provide nutrition when a person is not able to eat or drink.
 These measures can be helpful if you are recovering from an illness.
 However, if you are near death, these could actually make you more uncomfortable.
 For example, IV liquids, which are given through a plastic tube put into a vein, can increase the burden on failing kidneys.
 Or if the body is shutting down near death, it is not able to digest food properly, even when provided through a feeding tube.
 At first, the feeding tube is threaded through the nose down to the stomach.
 In time, if tube feeding is still needed, the tube is surgically inserted into the stomach.

 Comfort care.
 Comfort care is anything that can be done to soothe you and relieve suffering while staying in line with your wishes.
 Comfort care includes managing shortness of breath; offering ice chips for dry mouth; limiting medical testing; providing spiritual and emotional counseling; and giving medication for pain, anxiety, nausea, or constipation.
 Often this is done through hospice, which may be offered in the home, in a hospice facility, in a skilled nursing facility, or in a hospital.
 With hospice, a team of healthcare providers works together to provide the best possible quality of life in a patient’s final days, weeks, or months.
 After death, the hospice team continues to offer support to the family.
+Learn more about providing comfort at the end of life.

 Start by thinking about what kind of treatment you do or do not want in a medical emergency.
 It might help to talk with your doctor about how your present health conditions might influence your health in the future.
 For example, what decisions would you or your family face if your high blood pressure leads to a stroke?